traitecoevo/earthtones/cran-comments.md

 ## New Version
-This is a new version to adapt to some changes in the Google Maps API
+This is a new version to adapt to shift away from the Google Maps API to the more friendly maptiles/esri system

 ## Test environments
-* local OS X install, R 3.5.0
+* local OS X install, R 4.4.2
-* ubuntu 12.04 (on travis-ci), R 3.5.0
+* ubuntu 12.04 (on travis-ci), R 4.4.2
 * win-builder (devel and release)

 ## R CMD check results